 Maria, from The Sound of Music, took the same approach.
 She needs new clothes and the drapes need changing.
 Problem solved: she’ll wear the drapes!
 And the kids can’t possibly get their nice clothes soiled while playing, so they’ll get some window dressing fashion as well.
 Cause and effect.
 Addressing the problem at its source.
 This is why, when the Captain takes his first extensive lead, Maria can so easily disobey his rules.
 A holistic thinker would have given thought to maintaining the balance in their relationship, perhaps not allowing the children to climb trees or carry on in a way that might upset the Captain.
 But not Maria.
 The kids needed more playtime, and she knew exactly how to solve that problem.

-Incidentally, Winter’s Bone was based on a novel by Daniel Woodrell.
+Incidentally, Winter’s Bone based its narrative on a novel by Daniel Woodrell.
 The Sound of Music, though based on a memoir by Maria von Trapp, was fictionalized as a story by Howard Lindsay and Russell Crouse.
-Black Swan was written by Mark Heyman, Andres Heinz and John McLaughin.
+Mark Heyman, Andres Heinz and John McLaughin wrote Black Swan.
 Enchanted by Bill Kelly.

 Notice a pattern?